projectsveltos/sveltos/docs/getting_started/install/quick_start.md

 ## What is Sveltos?

 Sveltos is a **set of Kubernetes controllers** deployed in a **management** cluster.
-A management cluster is the centralised Kubernetes cluster where Sveltos orchestrates and manages the deployments of Kubernetes resources to managed clusters.
+A management cluster is the Centralized Kubernetes cluster where Sveltos orchestrates and manages the deployments of Kubernetes resources to managed clusters.

 ## Before you Begin